sadiahsaeed/Python/README.md

 ## Part 3
 Task 01:
-Take a list, say for example this one: a = [1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]
+Take a list, say for example this one a = [1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]
 and write a program that prints out all the elements of the list that are less than 5.